waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gym Navigation (Started Turn 4141)
 - Goal: Find and defeat Whitney.
 - GNEISS is Lv 20 and healthy.
-- Current Status: Navigating the maze.
+- Current Status: Battling Beauty Victoria at (0, 5).
 Trainer Lass at (9, 13).